happypeter/edocs/soho.md

   -  https://youtu.be/pw5RnGW2vYQ?t=28
   - a drainer basket over your sink https://www.bilibili.com/video/BV1E7411f73D?from=search&seid=9967977688875518656 . see also the lid hanger here
 - a farbic bag for shopping
-  - big shoulder bag, with nordic style
+  - big shoulder bag, with Scandinavian style
   - it needs to be elegant enough, so that you don't mind to hang them out https://youtu.be/cRs5z-pmozE?t=149
   - esay to wash, vage are able to stay in it for short time
   - sew myself https://www.youtube.com/watch?v=b7pH_DJwnkE
 - project_kitchen_shelf
+  - the goal: a step back cabinet, with open shelf.
+  - NOTE: don't use cardboard box, you need to wash them
+    - I think I will lean on Ikea solutions, I don't want to buy a box from a small brand, and later can not find the same style anymore.
   - phase one: a 120x60x75 table
     - use 2.5cm wood board, 60x20x2.5cm, may need 5 or 6 (with or without gap)
     - pipes: four 125cm, four 40cm, two 75cm(legs), two 160cm(legs)